Jean-Kévin Augustin: Loan to Leeds United

 On 4 November 2022, Court of Arbitration for Sport dismissed Leeds' appeal upholding FIFA's decision "in its entirety" and ordered Leeds to pay Leipzig a fee of €21m (£18.4m).
 However, Leeds released a statement confirming that they would review their "legal options with a view to an immediate appeal."
-On 5th December Leeds released a statement confirming an "amicable resolution of the dispute" putting an end to this.
+On 5 December, Leeds released a statement confirming an "amicable resolution of the dispute".

+On 10 April 2023, The Athletic reported that Leeds were ordered to pay Augustin £24.5m (€27.9m) in compensation for breach of contract by FIFA’s Dispute Resolution Chamber, but appealed the decision.

 Nantes

 On 6 October 2020, Nantes announced the signing of Augustin on a two-year deal, being signed as a free-agent, with both RB Leipzig and Leeds providing written permission, and relinquishing any claim to Augustin's registration.
 On 4 March 2021, Nantes announced that Augustin was suffering from Long COVID.

 Basel

-On 18 June 2022 it was announced that Augustin would join FC Basel on a free transfer with a three-year deal.
+On 18 June 2022, it was announced that Augustin would join FC Basel on a free transfer with a three-year deal.
 He joined Basel's first team for their 2022–23 season under head coach Alexander Frei.
-After playing in one test game, Augustin played his domestic league debut for the club in the away game in the Letzigrund on 28 August as Basel won 4–2 against Zürich.
-He scored his first goal for his new club in the home game in the St. Jakob-Park on 11 September, in fact he scored two goals as Basel won 5–1 against Grasshopper Club.
+After playing in one test game, Augustin played his domestic league debut for his new club in the away game in the Letzigrund on 28 August as Basel won 4–2 against Zürich.
+He scored his first two goals for Basel in a 5–1 home win over Grasshopper Club at St. Jakob-Park on 11 September.
+In the 2022–23 Super League, Basel were not very successful, ending in just fifth position in the table.
+However, they rescued the season with their performances in that season's Europa Conference League; in the knockout phase, they reached the semi-finals, where they were knocked out by ACF Fiorentina 4–3 on aggregate.
+Augustin made 20 appearances in the league, scoring five goals and nine appearances in the Conference League, scoring twice.

+Basel did not start the 2023–24 league campaign well, and Augustin was used mainly as a substitute.
+In November 2024, the club announced that he had incurred an injury, tearing a muscle bundle in his right thigh during a match against Yverdon on 5 November 2023.
+Augustin felt slight pain during the game and was subsequently substituted out in the 56th minute.
+Due to the injury, Augustin was out for several weeks.
+He made his last appearance of the season on 2 April 2024, when he started in a 0–2 away loss to FC Lugano.
+He was subsequently left out of the matchday squad for the remainder of the season, as well as at the start of the 2024–25 season.
+With the signing of Xherdan Shaqiri to Basel on 16 August 2024, he also lost shirt number 10 to the returnee.
+On 31 August 2024, following weeks of being excluded from team training, his contract with Basel was dissolved by mutual consent.